Asmodean-Sol/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio
-Certificates achieved and projects and tasks completed
+Certificates achieved and projects and tasks completed within the foundations of cybersecurity coursework provided through Coursera by Google.